By Rich Kozlovich

 The fact of the matter is the only people who were sold on this stuff are those who have an agenda and the ignorant.
 Being ignorant is a legitimate excuse because it means that we simply don't know.
 We are all ignorant about an unending number of things.
 Being unwilling to find out is what makes people stupid.
 As for those with an agenda; they aren't ignorant, they are corrupt!
 They have screamed in rage about everything that makes living in an advanced society possible.
 They claim that modern living deprives everyone of utopia, which they can deliver by forcing everyone to ‘go green'.
 Yet, all they have ever delivered is dystopia.

-That is their history!
-So if they keep promoting those things that leave disaster in its wake....that makes it their agenda.
+That'ss their history!
+So if they keep promoting things that leave disaster in its wake, we must conclude that absolutely is their agenda!
 The greenies hate humanity...we really do need to get that!

 We need to get this!
 Everything we are told should bear some resemblance to what we see going on in reality; and reality shows that over 95% of all species that has ever lived are extinct.
 Extinction is the rule, not the exception.
 When species become biologically incompetent the cease to exist!
 The rest of the world goes on in spite of that.
 I have asked repeatedly; what terrible ecological disaster occurred when the dodo bird went extinct?
 There was none.
 I understood this and I’m just a bug man; so how did these highly educated super smart people miss it?